ukatech/jsstp-lib/docs/README_EN.md

 `sstp_info_t` is wrapped in a proxy since its construction, and given that in most cases developers don't need to access non-`X-SSTP-PassThru` key-value pairs, this proxy will preferentially return the `X-SSTP-PassThru-{key}` value when you access a key for which an `X-SSTP-PassThru` version exists.
 In other words, if the returned message has a `Script` key and an `X-SSTP-PassThru-Script` key, then `data.Script` or `data["Script"]` will return the value of `X-SSTP-PassThru-Script`, while `data.raw.Script` and `data.raw["Script"]` will return the value of `Script`.
-In most cases this proxy will reduce the amount of code you have to work with, but always remember to use `data.raw` to access the original object when you need to access non-`X-SSTP-PassThru` key-value pairs.
+In most cases, this proxy will reduce the amount of code you have to work with, but always remember to use `data.raw` to access the original object when you need to access non-`X-SSTP-PassThru` key-value pairs.

 If you want to get whether ghost supports a certain event or not, you can write it like this: